Estate Planning Overview

-- At termination, any property remaining in the trust would be distributed to your children free of estate or gift tax.
+At termination, any property remaining in the trust would be distributed to your children free of state or gift tax

 The purpose of this type of trust is to allow your children to receive, on a virtually tax-free basis, the investment returns on property in excess of the state’s IRS interest rate.